-Our coding keyboard wireless products are available in two layouts, Optimized and QWERTY and are intended for use with desktop PCs running Windows operating systems: 7, 8.0/8.1 and 10.0.
+Our wireless coding keyboard products are available in two layouts, Optimized and QWERTY and are intended for use with laptop and desktop PCs running Windows operating systems: 7, 8.0/8.1, 10.0 and greater.
 We feel that Programmers are likely to benefit more by opting for our Optimized coding keyboard.
+Our keyboards are also programmable and this feature is especially useful for coding.

 Eduardo from Brazil (Fin-tech programmer) purchased an Optimized coding keyboard from us and here’s what he had to say about it: